medic/cht-tech-radar-contributors/radar/2023-09-13/sonar.md

 title:      "Sonar"
 ring:       adopt
 quadrant:   tools
-tags:       [tool]
+tags:       [ci/cd, quality]
 ---

-Sonar static analysis supports development by providing feedback on code quality and security issues.
+<a href="https://www.sonarsource.com/">Sonar</a> static analysis supports development by providing feedback on code quality and security issues.
 Sonar analysis must pass on all new code.

 SonarCloud can be enabled on any public repo in the Medic organization.